NicholasEM/CustomizableMap/README.md

 You would NOT copy '347185' or siteId: '347185'

-At the current moment ALL siteID's are six digits, but that may grow in the future.
+At the current moment ALL siteID's are six digits, but that number may change in the future.

 ALL THREE of these parameters must be copied from the SAME collection's information - not doing so will almost certainly cause an error.